 Soft Plastic Bait

 Soft plastic baits are another category of bass fishing lures that every beginner should be familiar with.
-These lures come in various shapes and sizes, including worms, creatures, and swimbaits, and can be rigged with different hooks and weights.
-The key to using soft plastic baits effectively is to imitate the movement and behaviour of natural prey.
+These lures come in various shapes and sizes, including worms, creature baits, swimbaits, and tube bait, and can be rigged with different hooks and weights.
+You’ll also notice that the tails vary from straight to curl-tail.

 Our Favorite Plastics: Yamamoto Senko 5″ Worms